dsifford/CSC_3110/assignment_02/assignment_02.md

 > a.
 Explain how one can check a graph's acyclicity by using breadth-ﬁrst
 > search.

+You can test for acyclicity by constructing a BFS forest of the graph.
+If there are any _cross edges_ present in the forest, then you can conclude that the graph has at least one cycle.

 > b.
 Does either of the two traversals (DFS or BFS) always ﬁnd a cycle faster
 > than the other?
 If you answer yes, indicate which of them is better and
 > explain why it is the case; if you answer no, give two examples supporting
 > your answer.

+Yes, BFS will identify cycles faster because long acyclic paths would tie up the DFS algorithm, whereas the BFS algorithm would not be tied up.

 ## 13. Problem 7 (part a & b)(4 points)